bnvk/linux-simplified/about.md

 ---

-The above is a rough first pass of what this sort of thing together *might* look like.
-This outline is based on my first hand experience of migrating from the cozy land of MacOS to Linux and difficulties encountered along the way.
-Ideal documentation would be as thorough & robust as a well written blog post.
-The goal being that overall this collection will be more well organized and cumulatively helpful than these things scattered all around the web.
+The above is a first pass of what this *might* look like and the outline is based on my personal experiences migrating from the cozy land of MacOS to jungle of Linux and the difficulties I've encountered along the way.
+Ideal documentation is as thorough & robust as a well written blog post.
+The goal being that overall this collection will be more well organized and cumulatively helpful than these things scattered all around the web and on help sites.

 [See existing docs & tips](/)